uPortal-Attic/uportal-app-framework/docs/tables.md

 # Tables

-(This documentation is deprecated in that a future version of `uw-frame` will remove Bootstrap.)
+(This documentation is deprecated in that a future version of `uportal-app-framework` will remove Bootstrap.)

 MyUW tables add little to the tables provided by Bootstrap.
 All tables should be given a class of .table.
 Prefer responsive tables (achieved by surrounding your `<table>` element with a `div` with a `class` of `.table-responsive`).